Corona Termination: A New Threat

 Corona Termination: A New Threat to Expat Employment in Germany

-As a result of the current and ongoing situation regarding the Coronavirus (COVID-19), we have received numerous inquiries as to whether a German employer can terminate an expat’s employment due to issues resulting of the Coronavirus outbreak.
+As a result of the current and ongoing situation regarding the Coronavirus (COVID-19), we have received numerous inquiries as to whether a German employer can terminate an expat’s employment due to issues resulting from the Coronavirus outbreak.

 Short term absence

-On the other hand, an unexcused absence from work (either because of the fear of infection or, in certain cases, due to the taking care of loved ones) can very well lead to the termination of the employment relationship.
+On the other hand, an unexcused absence from work (either because of the fear of infection or, in certain cases, due to taking care of loved ones) can very well lead to the termination of the employment relationship.
 In such cases, a mutually agreed arrangement with the employer should be sought before not appearing in work.

 Employer drop in sales

 Should the employer suffer a significant drop in sales due to the COVID-19 developments, lawful layoffs may be conceivable – provided restructuring of the company is required, leading to job losses.
-In such cases, however, it is important to check within 3 weeks of receipt of the termination notice as to whether the strict legal requirements for a termination of employment due to operational causes have really been really met.
+In such cases, however, it is important to check within 3 weeks of receipt of the termination notice as to whether the strict legal requirements for termination of employment due to operational causes have truly been met.
 If there is any doubt about this, filing an Unfair Dismissal Complaint before the relevant German Employment Court should be considered.

 These are unsettling times for employees here in Germany, with the job market and wider economy in flux due to the massive impact of the Coronavirus outbreak.
 It is therefore important that everyone knows their rights, especially expats.
-As a group who may not be familiar with the intricacies of German Labor Law, seeking assistance from professionals with multiple years of experience in this field is advisable.
+As a group that may not be familiar with the intricacies of German Labor Law, seeking assistance from professionals with multiple years of experience in this field is advisable.
 Should you find yourself with questions in this regard or require legal assistance, please contact Atty.
 Dr. Christian Zeller via email (firstname.lastname@example.org) or telephone (+49 (0) 30-40 36 785-80) for a free initial “Corona consultancy”.